Request a Title Service Overview

-You will be contacted when an item you requested arrives for you or if an item is unavailable.
-Interlibrary Loans items may be picked up and returned at any public library in Saskatchewan.
+You will be contacted when an item you requested is available for pickup at the location specified in your request.
+Interlibrary Loans items may be requested for pickup at any Saskatoon Public Library location and returned to any public library in Saskatchewan.

 The loan period is 21 days.
 You can ask for a renewal.
 Please ask for renewals 3 business days before the due date.
 Renewals may be granted at the discretion of the lending library.